DemonDaddy22/frontend-expert/README.md

 22. [DeepEquals](./src/components/DeepEquals/README.md): Write a deepEquals function that takes in two required values and returns if those two values are deeply equal to each other.
 23. [Promises](./src/components/Promises/README.md): Write a MyPromise class based on the native Promise built-in class.
 24. [Flatten](./src/components/Flatten/README.md): Write a flatten function that takes in a value and returns a flattened version of that value.
+25. [CorrespondingNode](./src/components/CorrespondingNode/README.md): Write a correspondingNode function that takes in three DOM Elements.
+The first two parameters represent the root nodes of two different DOM trees.
+The third parameter is a node within the first DOM tree.

 <br />
 <br />